Jim McHugh D-Day -1

 During an informal lunchtime game of football some days later, Jim was informed that his brother had been the casualty of an explosion.
 The circumstances of John’s death were explained in detail:

-John had landed successfully at Sword beach in the early morning, supporting the Canadians in tally with the Special Forces.
+John had landed successfully at Sword Beach in the early morning, supporting the Canadians and alongside the Special Forces.
 He cleared a particular section of beach of mines, and explained that he had not completed the areas beyond this point.
-However, the driver of John’s lorry, who it seems likely was suffering from shock, did not heed this warning and drove through the unsafe section.
+However, the driver of John’s lorry, who it seems likely was suffering from shell shock, did not heed this warning and drove through the unsafe section.
 John was killed by the explosion that occurred when the lorry struck a mine.

-Jim had just got into harbour on the Sunday following D-Day when he was expected to take his turn as Quartermaster.
+Returning to England, Jim boat had just got into harbour on the Sunday following D-Day when he was expected to take his turn as Quartermaster.
 This involved taking any signals or communications from base to the Skipper.
-Usually, this was a relatively mundane task, but on this occasion Jim received two telegrams, one with confirmation of bad news about his brother, and the other one from his eldest brother asking him to come home.
+Usually, this was a relatively mundane task, but on this occasion Jim received two telegrams, one with confirmation of the bad news about his brother, and the other one from his eldest brother asking him to come home.